JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/implementing_parser_and_psi.md

 ### Parser Implementation

-While coding parser manually is quite possible, we highly recommend generating parser and corresponding PSI classes from grammars using [Grammar-Kit](https://plugins.jetbrains.com/plugin/6606-grammar-kit) plugin.
+While coding parser manually is quite possible, we highly recommend generating parser and corresponding PSI classes from BNF grammars using [Grammar-Kit](https://plugins.jetbrains.com/plugin/6606-grammar-kit) plugin.
 Besides code generation, it provides various features for editing grammar files: syntax highlighting, quick navigation, refactorings, etc. as well as integration with Gradle via [](tools_gradle_grammar_kit_plugin.md).
 The Grammar-Kit plugin is built using its own engine; its source code and documentation can be found on [GitHub](https://github.com/JetBrains/Grammar-Kit).

-For re-using existing ANTLRv4 grammars, see [antlr4-intellij-adaptor](https://github.com/antlr/antlr4-intellij-adaptor) library.
+For re-using existing ANTLRv4 grammars, see [antlr4-intellij-adaptor](https://github.com/antlr/antlr4-intellij-adaptor) third-party library.

 The language plugin provides the parser implementation as an implementation of the [`PsiParser`](%gh-ic%/platform/core-api/src/com/intellij/lang/PsiParser.java) interface, returned from [`ParserDefinition.createParser()`](%gh-ic%/platform/core-api/src/com/intellij/lang/ParserDefinition.java).
-The parser receives an instance of the [`PsiBuilder`](%gh-ic%/platform/core-api/src/com/intellij/lang/PsiBuilder.java) class, which is used to get the stream of tokens from the lexer and to hold the intermediate state of the AST being built.
+The parser receives an instance of the [`PsiBuilder`](%gh-ic%/platform/core-api/src/com/intellij/lang/PsiBuilder.java) class, which is used to get the stream of tokens from the [lexer](implementing_lexer.md) and to hold the intermediate state of the AST being built.

-The parser must process all tokens returned by the lexer up to the end of the stream, in other words, until [`PsiBuilder.getTokenType()`](%gh-ic%/platform/core-api/src/com/intellij/lang/PsiBuilder.java) returns `null`, even if the tokens are not valid according to the language syntax.
+> The parser must process _all_ tokens returned by the lexer up to the end of the stream (until [`PsiBuilder.getTokenType()`](%gh-ic%/platform/core-api/src/com/intellij/lang/PsiBuilder.java) returns `null`) — even if the tokens are not valid according to the language syntax.

 **Examples**:
 - [Custom Language Support Tutorial: Grammar and Parser](grammar_and_parser.md)